-This course introduces students to the concepts, techniques and tools of Geographic Information Systems (GIS) and the use of Global Positioning Systems (GPS) for location and range finding.
-Topics include: data acquisition, management, manipulation and analysis and cartographic output for applications of GIS/GPS techniques in scientific and technological operations such as environmental assessment and analysis of natural hazards, site analysis for business and industry, resource management and land-use planning.
-Through hands-on exercises with ArcGIS and/or projects with related software packages, students will acquire basic skills in GIS.
+Many local, state, and federal agencies now use Geographic Information System (GIS) data and mapping services as well rely on the Global Positioning System (GPS) to accomplish everyday logistics and production management.
+First Responders also require these services to accomplish quick and accurate response in all types of weather and in the face of electronic and power blackouts.
+This course introduces students to the concepts, techniques, and tools of Geographic Information Systems (GIS) and utilization of GPS location and ranging finding to better accomplish their duties and responsibilities.
+Topics include an overview of data acquisition, management, manipulation, and analysis, and cartographic output for applications of GIS/ GPS techniques in scientific and technological operations such as environmental assessment, analysis or natural hazards, site analysis for business and industry, resource management, and land-use planning.
+Thorough hands-on exercises with ArcGIS and/or projects with other related software packages, students will acquire basic skills in GIS.
 Code C